-Much to my surprise, I received a call back from Dr. Niels Pedersen's assistant, Mike, from UCD on April 23rd with the news of an up and coming new drug trial that was in the works, but was still awaiting institutional approval to get started.
+Much to my surprise, I received a call back from Dr. Niels Pedersen's assistant, Mike, from UCD on April 23rd with the news of an up and coming new drug trial in the works but was pending institutional approval to get started.
 We discussed the details of Luna’s diagnosis and testing, and I was instructed to email them all of her records and results.
 I received another call on the 24th to further discuss the trial further and the possibility of flying with Luna to Sacramento, if they could get the approval pushed through.

 If we made it there, Luna would be the first privately owned, naturally acquired FIP infected cat to start this new drug trial; and to make this even more amazing, she was at the perfect age to respond to the drug, which is an antiviral.
 Luna would be admitted to their clinic for 5-10 days of drug trial and monitoring.

 Time was limited, as she was deteriorating fast and with a fever of 105 degrees.
 Dr. Pedersen instructed us to stop the current palliative medications which included feline omega interferon and prednisone and to get there as soon as we could.

 We made it Sacramento on April 28th; seven days after her diagnosis.
 Dr. Niels Pedersen (professor and researcher, has worked on a cure for FIP since the 1960s), explained the protocol in detail, complete with diagrams of how the drug works to stop viral replication.
 We then went to the room where Luna would stay for the next 5-10 days, and that is when she received her first injection, as well as a thorough examination.

 Luna's Time at UC Davis with Dr. Niels Pedersen

 The Drug Known as EVO984, Went to Work Immediately

-We continued to administer the anti-viral injections daily at home for a total of 12 weeks.
-Dr. Pedersen guided us the entire time as to when to have her blood work repeated by our local vet and the results reported to him, along with periodic weight checks so that her dosage could be adjusted accordingly.
+I continued to administer the anti-viral injections daily at home for a total of 12 weeks.
+Dr. Pedersen guided us the entire time as to when to have blood work repeated by our local vet and the results reported to him, along with periodic weight checks so her dosage could be adjusted accordingly.